Disease/Disorder

 Available or current treatment guidelines

-Pulmonary rehabilitation is a comprehensive intervention based on a thorough patient assessment followed by patient-tailored therapies, including medical management, exercise, education, and behavioral modification, to improve the physical and emotional condition of COPD patients and promote long-term adherence to health-enhancing behaviors.7 Optimum programs include direct supervision, ongoing feedback, and last from 6-8 weeks.16 It has been shown to be the most effective therapeutic strategy to improve shortness of breath, health status, and exercise tolerance.15 Generally, treatment guidelines aim to improve life quality and participation, optimize functional status, reduce symptoms, reduce health care costs, and promote a healthy lifestyle.9 Given the worldwide scope of COPD, guidelines for a standardized evidence-based approach to treatment was published in 2001, revised in 2013 and 2017, and 2021.1,2 There has been some evidence that telerehabilitation is safe and has similar benefits as center based pulmonary rehabilitation.22 However, the evidence base is still evolving, and there are currently no best practices established.
+Pulmonary rehabilitation is a comprehensive intervention based on a thorough patient assessment followed by patient-tailored therapies.
+It includes medical management, exercise, education, as well as behavioral modification to improve the physical and emotional condition of patients with COPD and also promote long-term adherence to health-enhancing behaviors.7 Optimum programs last 6-8 weeks and include direct supervision as well as ongoing feedback.16 It has been shown to be the most effective therapeutic strategy to improve shortness of breath, health status, and exercise tolerance.15 Generally, treatment guidelines aim to improve life quality and participation, optimize functional status, reduce symptoms, reduce health care costs, and promote a healthy lifestyle.9 Given the worldwide scope of COPD, guidelines for a standardized evidence-based approach to treatment was published in 2001, with subsequent revisions in 2013 and 2017, and 2021.1,2 There has been some evidence that telerehabilitation is safe and has similar benefits as center based pulmonary rehabilitation.22 However, the evidence base is still evolving, and there are currently no best practices established.

 At different disease stages